 The ancient capital of the Silla Kingdom (57 BC – AD 935), Gyeongju is often called "the museum without walls."
 It is an UNESCO World Heritage city, full of history, ancient temples, royal tombs, and traditional architecture.

-A full day (8-A ten-hour duration) is sufficient to explore main highlights like Bulguksa Temple, Seokguram Grotto, Daereungwon Tomb Complex (Cheonmachong Tomb), and Anapji Pond.
+A full day (8-TEN hours) is sufficient to explore main highlights like Bulguksa Temple, Seokguram Grotto, Daereungwon Tomb Complex (Cheonmachong Tomb), and Anapji Pond.

 Beyond Gyeongju, discover more of Gyeongsangnam-do''s wide range of options.